Zwivhuya6132/Library-Management-System-SQL-Project/README.md

 3. Run the scripts in the following order:
    - `create_tables.sql`: To set up the database schema.
    - `insert_data.sql`: To populate the database with sample data.
-   - `queries.sql`: To run sample queries and demonstrate functionality.
+   - `Advanced queries.sql`: To run sample queries and demonstrate functionality.

 ---